-5. To approve revisions to the Rules and Procedures for Acquisition or Disposal of Assets (proposed by the Board of Directors)
+5. To approve revisions to the Rules and Procedures for Acquisition or Disposal of Assets

 In compliance with the Financial Supervisory Commission's issuing of interpretation No. 1060001296 related to the "Regulations Governing the Acquisition and Disposal of Assets by Public Companies" on February 9, 2017, the Company proposed the following revisions: